abcice/DearMe/README.md

 ## 📖 Future Diary / Time Capsule App

+## ✨ Description

+**DearMe** is a digital time capsule and future diary app that lets you write letters, store memories, and send messages to your future self or loved ones.
+Whether it’s a personal reflection, a milestone, or a heartfelt note, you decide when it will unlock — days, years, or even decades later.

+With encrypted diaries, multimedia attachments, legacy handovers, and surprise flashbacks, DearMe helps you preserve your journey, relive special moments, and leave a lasting legacy for those who matter most.

 ## 🎯 Core Concept
 A **Future Diary app** that allows users to:
 - Store letters, daily diary entries, media, and personal favorites for themselves or loved ones.